hgrif/cookiecutter-ds-python/{{ cookiecutter.repo_name }}/docs/infrastructure/README.md

 ## Use

-Makefile commands do all the heavy lifting.
-Use `make` in the root of this directory to see all the available commands.
+Use a generic  `make` (with no arguments) in the root of this directory to see all the available commands.

 ### General workflow